 We expect all of our students to have attendance rates between 96% - 100%.
 If your child’s attendance is below 96%, please consider what you can do to improve this.
 There is a direct link between attendance and achievement.

 This is what your child could achieve in each subject based on prior data.
-Target grades are only a benchmark; we expect all of our students to meet and most to exceed their target grades.
+Minimum expected grades are only a benchmark; we expect all of our students to meet and most to exceed these grades.

 Attainment grades

 This is the grade your child has performed at over the last half term.
-This is based on GCSE grades.
-They key here is to compare the attainment grade to the target grade and look for progress from one report to another.
+This is based on KS3, GCSE or KS5 grades.
+It is best to compare the attainment grade to the minimum expected grade and look for progress from one report to another.

 This summarises your child’s effort in each subject.
 The attitude to learning also encompasses their behaviour and how they work in and outside of class.
 We have very high expectations with regards to learning and behaviour, we assume that all our students have good behaviour in lessons and always complete their home learning to a good standard.